dan10ish/dan10ish.github.io/SETUP_FINDS.md

 ---

 That's it!
-Your TIL section is now fully functional and can be updated from anywhere using Apple Shortcuts.
+Your Finds section is now fully functional and can be updated from anywhere using Apple Shortcuts.